alimahouk/fingereader/README.md

 ## License

-This project is licensed under an MIT license.
+This project is licensed under the terms specified in the LICENSE file.

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request

 ## Author

-Created by Ali Mahouk
+Created by Ali Mahouk in 2013.

-## Acknowledgments

-- Tesseract OCR team
-- OpenCV community
-- Wordnik API